Episode 020 of the Microgreens Podcast

-Episode 20 of the Microgreens Podcast is another Answer the Public random question.
+Episode 20 of the Microgreens Podcast is another Answer to the Public random question.

-In the podcast, we answer how to grow beet microgreens and base the information off the articles we have published previously on Home Microgreens.
+In the podcast, we answer how to grow beet microgreens and base the information on the articles we have published previously on Home Microgreens.

 We hope you enjoy the Podcast!

 Subscribe to the Podcast